sartorlab/mint_galaxy/README.md

 Importing .
 To run the pulldown alignment step in mint workflow, either import the workflow(Galaxy-Workflow-pulldown_align.ga) or create one using create workflow option.

+Below are the images of the all the workflows in Mint Pipleline.
+Each tool is marked according to the source of the tool either shed tool (red) ,custom tool(blue) or prebuilt(yellow).

 <img src="https://github.com/psnehal/GalaxyScreenshots/blob/master/pulldown_Align.png" width="100">
 <img src="https://github.com/psnehal/GalaxyScreenshots/blob/master/pulldown_sample.png" width="100">
 <img src="https://github.com/psnehal/GalaxyScreenshots/blob/master/pulldown_compare.png" width="100">